Mikejmnez/Mikejmnez.github.io/About.md

 I feel passionate about the study of **Geophysical Fluid Dynamics** as the foundation for understanding basic processes in physical oceanography

->The frustration of trying to solve a problem, one of those that hunt us in our dreams or keep us awake at night, should be our everyday necessity.
-Is there any other place but the sciences that provide us with such a feeling of being completely lost, when facing a new problem? <cite>A. Minzoni</cite>
+>"The frustration of trying to solve a problem, one of those that hunt us in our dreams or keep us awake at night, should be our everyday necessity.
+Is there anything other than the sciences that provide us with the feeling of being completely lost, when facing a new problem?" <cite>A. Minzoni</cite>